-8.6 – Ebikes that are chipped to exceed the legal speed limit are not allowed onsite.
+8.6 – Ebikes that are chipped to exceed the legal speed limit are not allowed to be used onsite.

-8.7 – Mini motor-bikes or mopeds are not to be driven around the event site.
+8.7 – Mini motor-bikes are not to be driven around the event site.

-8.8 – Once your vehicles is parked up, that vehicle must only be driven when you are exiting the venue.
+8.8 – Once your vehicles are parked up, that vehicle must only be driven when you are exiting the venue.

-9.1 – Servicing chemical toilets must only be emptied at a chemical disposal point, using only water from that source to rinse and clean them out.
+9.1 – Chemical toilets must only be emptied at the chemical disposal point, using only water from that source to rinse and clean them out.
 This is located next to the entry.

 9.2 – To avoid possible damage to sewerage systems we support the use of bio-degradable chemical fluids that do not affect the natural bacterial balance within the system.